Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Limitations and Future Work

 \section{Limitations and Future Work}

-Despite these promising results, our framework has limitations that open avenues for future research.
-The predictive accuracy of the ENO is contingent on the diversity of the training data, and its generalization to physical systems far outside the training distribution remains to be explored.
-Furthermore, while our method is applicable in principle to non-Hermitian problems, this work focused on the real-valued spectra of Hermitian systems.
-Future work could therefore extend the framework to handle complex spectra, possibly by employing 2D KDE.
-Investigating active learning strategies to reduce data dependency and applying this hybrid ``predict-then-guide" philosophy to other challenging numerical tasks, such as nonlinear eigenvalue problems, are also exciting directions for further research.
+\paragraph{General limitations and future directions.} Despite these promising results, our framework has limitations that open avenues for future research.
+The predictive accuracy of the ENO depends on the diversity and coverage of the training data, and its generalization to physical systems far outside the training distribution remains to be explored.
+Furthermore, while our method is applicable in principle to non-Hermitian problems, this work focuses on the real-valued spectra of Hermitian systems.
+Future work could extend the framework to complex spectra, possibly by employing 2D KDE.
+Other promising directions include active learning to reduce data dependency and applying the hybrid ``predict-then-guide'' paradigm to other challenging numerical tasks, such as nonlinear eigenvalue problems.

+\paragraph{Potential applications in chip design.} Deepcontour can also be useful in industrial chip-design and EDA workflows, where practical design closure requires repeated parameter tuning, simulation, and numerical verification over similar design distributions.
+For example, chip placement is a central iterative stage in modern physical design~\cite{geng2024reinforcement,geng2025lamplace,liu2026ppa,wang2026benchmarking}, and its associated downstream analyses can involve repeated PDE-induced eigenvalue problems in electromagnetic, thermal, package-level, and multiphysics settings.
+Such repeated solves naturally fit Deepcontour's amortized ``predict-then-guide'' paradigm, where ENO provides reusable spectral priors and the CI eigensolver preserves numerical verification.
+Evaluation on industrial EDA-scale matrices remains future work.